-What is a sacrificial anode and how does it protect your water heater
+What is a sacrificial anode and hot water anode replacement tips

 The sacrificial anode is a metal piece attached to the inside of the tank that gives itself up by slowly reacting with oxygen and corroding first, over time.
 The metal inside the water unit stays safe.
 This is known as a redox reaction and simply transforms your hot water tank into a type of cell.
 When your hot water system corrodes the water may be red or brown in colour.

-Sacrificial anode is a vital component of hot water systems, providing essential protection against corrosion.
+Sacrificial anode is an important component of hot water systems, providing essential protection against corrosion.
 They are designed to be “sacrificed,” meaning that they will corrode and dissolve before any of the other components in the system.

 Regular maintenance will extend the life of your water heater